MasterYuri/Laravel-PubPreview/README.md

 <img src="{{ asset($article->preview_100x100) }}" alt="Preview">
 ```

-This library lets you do simplify it.
-You have function that makes it on fly:
+This library lets you to simplify it and make it on fly:

 ``` html
 <img src="{{ pub_review('img/photo1.jpg',  100, 100, "scale") }}" alt="Preview">